 In this case, let’s see what happens when we sort the columns by values.

-So we can see that only the portion of our data until the first blank cell is sorted and the rest of the part remains unsorted.
+As a result, we can see that only a portion of our data until the first blank cell is sorted, while the remainder remains unsorted.

 ➤ If you have a blank cell in your data table, select the whole data table to sort by value.

-- Sort Rows by Column in Excel (4 Methods)
+- How to Add Sort Button in Excel (7 Methods)

-- How to Sort Rows in Excel (2 Simple Methods)
+- How to Auto Sort in Excel without Macros (3 Methods)